Voorhees Town Center

 Voorhees Town Center (formerly Echelon Mall) is a regional shopping mall and a residential area located in Voorhees Township, New Jersey.
 It was built in 1970 and named after Echelon Airfield which was located where the mall stands today.
 The Echelon Mall was renamed Voorhees Town Center in 2007.
-Boscov's currently serves as the only anchor of the mall.
+Boscov's and Modax Furniture Outlet serve as the anchors of the mall.

 Property history

 The site on which the Echelon Mall was built began as an airfield; nearly 200 acre of farmland bought by flying enthusiasts Rogers and Jeannette Smith in 1939.
-The Echelon Airfield was incorporated in 1944 and went on to house twenty planes.
-The development included three grass runways, a gift shop, a small café and hangar capable of housing six planes.
-The airfield was mostly used for recreational flying, flying lessons, and a take-off point for crop dusters and chartered flights.
+The Echelon Airfield was incorporated in 1944 and went on to house 20 planes, and included three grass runways, a gift shop, a small café, and a hangar capable of housing six planes.
+The airfield was mostly used for recreational flying, flying lessons, and a take-off point for crop dusters and charter flights.